LeoLobo30/SpotifyAppClone/README.md

 This application is a clone of Spotify, but for learning purposes and not for profit.
 It currently has functionality to play music and browse a list of songs.
 The app is constantly evolving and open to anyone who wants to contribute by adding new features or improving the existing code.

+## Libraries/concepts used

+- Gradle with kotlin
+- The MVVM pattern
+- Jetpack Compose - for UI layer
+- Kotlin Coroutines & Kotlin Flow - for concurrency & reactive approach
+- Firebase - for get musics in serve-side and informations about songs
+- Koin - for Dependency Injection pattern implementation
+- Room - for local database

 ## Views

 - ListSongsView: Displays a list of songs.